rocketgate/rocketgate-php-sdk/README.md

 ===========

-This library is __compatible__ with PHP 5.6, although we highly recommend to migrate your project to PHP 7.2 or greater to avoid security breaches (refer to PHP Supported Versions [here](https://www.php.net/supported-versions.php)).
+This library is __compatible__ with PHP 5.6, although we highly recommend to migrate your project to PHP 7.2 or greater, to avoid security breaches (refer to PHP Supported Versions [here](https://www.php.net/supported-versions.php)).

 This library supports Composer and Namespaces and thus is NOT backwards compatible with